Sister Helen Prejean, CSJ

 Jennifer Berridge, Novice

-Jennifer is currently discerning religious life as a Sister of St. Joseph at the Federation Novitiate in Rochester, NY.
-She began considering religious life out of a desire to be part of something greater than herself, and entered the Congregation of St. Joseph in July, 2018.
-The ten-month novitiate provides a concentrated time for novices to deepen their relationship with God, study the mission and history of the Sisters of St. Joseph, experience the richness of living in community, and engage in ongoing discernment to determine if religious life is what God is asking of her.
+Jennifer began considering religious life out of a desire to be part of something greater than herself, and entered the Congregation of St. Joseph in July, 2018.
+She completed the ten-month Federation novitiate program in May, 2019.
+This program provides a concentrated time for novices to deepen their relationship with God, study the mission and history of the Sisters of St. Joseph, experience the richness of living in community, and engage in ongoing discernment to determine if religious life is what God is asking of her.

 Sister Marilyn Nickol, CSJ